 Afternoon: Tea at a Traditional Teteria

-Savor a pot of mint tea or try other exotic blends, accompanied by sweet pastries or savory snacks.
-The experience is not just about the tea but also the atmosphere, which invites relaxation and contemplation
+Order a pot of mint tea or try one of the many spiced blends, accompanied by sweet pastries or savory bites.
+It’s not just about the drink—it’s about the entire experience, a moment to unwind and soak in Granada’s cultural heritage.

 Afternoon: Shop at the Alcaicería